 Under the Control of Substances Hazardous to Health Regulations 1988 (COSHH), it is incumbent upon anyone involved in the use of hazardous materials to ensure that a safe working practice is agreed upon.
-No work is permitted until a RISK ASSESSMENT FORM (S20/S21) has been completed.
+No work is permitted until a RISK ASSESSMENT FORM (eRisk and eCOSHH) has been completed.
 Copies of each assessment must be lodged with the Safety Convener.